storj-archived/storj.js/README.md

 ## API

-Storj.js extends the node implementation [API](https://storj.io/api.html) with a wrapper for the browser.
-It also creates a new API called `File` that has browser specific utilites such as events for full upload and downloads and web workers.
+Storj.js exposes an isomorphic API that works both in the **browser** and in **node.js**!

 ## Storj Object

 ### `var storj = new Storj(opts)`

-Instantiate a new `Storj` object used to communicate with the storj network.
-The `opts` object controls the behaviour of the returned object.
+Create a new `Storj` instance, which will be used to talk across the storj protocol.
+This object will emit the `ready` event when it has finished being configured.

+The optional `opts` allows you to override the default behaviour of this object.
+The `opts` object is how you will pass in your user credentials if you need to work with private buckets.

 `opts`:

 ```
 {
   bridge: STRING, // The url of the bridge to talk to, defaults to https://api.storj.io
-  basicAuth: OBJECT, // Used for any requests that require authentication
+  basicAuth: OBJECT, // Used for any requests that require authentication, this is your username and password
   key: STRING, // Private key, used for any requests that require authentication
 }
 ```